piekloh/carissimo_copy/README.md

 The website of Carissimo - Detailing Center (fictional brand, created by me) located in Wrocław.
-The application was created in React.js - Javascript's library.
+The application was created with React.js - Javascript's library.

 Technologies and "extras" used in the project:
 - HTML